 *quick note: anything that I “quote” means it was a direct quote from George as he said it.
 His words, not mine.

-I knew another poster here was going to attend the dinner, so we agreed ahead of time to meet in person.
+I knew another ASOIAF fan was also going to attend the dinner, so we agreed ahead of time to meet in person.
 Through the rest of the convention, Con Friend and I attended most panels and readings and such together.

 - I was at table 5, which the way it fit in the small room sat me right next to table 1 as well!
-Of the other five at my table, only 1 has read the books, two are an older couple there to support Balticon, and the other is there and he is the MC of the event and the one to do the official GRRM interview on Saturday.
+Of the other five diners at my table, only 1 has read the books, two are an older couple there to support Balticon, and the other is there and he is the MC of the event and the one to do the official GRRM interview on Saturday.
 He name is Mark and he and I are getting along famously!

 - GRRM described himself as a “sex positive feminist”.